frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

 When putting together the assembly, **you may have some difficulty mating the motor pinion gear** to the motor shaft.

-When hovering over faces, you can **lock the visible mate connectors on a face by holding the `Shift Key` before going to press on a mate connector** that isn't physically on the face.
+You can **lock the visible mate connectors on a face by holding the `Shift` key before going to press on a mate connector** that isn't physically on the face.
 Watch the video below for a tutorial.

 <figure>
   <iframe src="https://www.youtube.com/embed/zI8wBHeTfdc" width="768" height="432" frameborder="0" allowfullscreen></iframe>